$AI3 Rewards & Fees

 Nominators pledge a minimum stake to an operator's nomination pool and receive $AI3 in the form of:

-a share of the operator's fees for increasing the size of their pool (based on the nominator's share of the pool)
+a share of the operator's compute fees for increasing the size of their pool (based on the nominator's share of the pool)

 Transaction fees